ph4ntonn/Stowaway/README_EN.md

 #### -s

-This parameter can be used on admin&&agent, can be used in both active && passive mode
+This parameter can be used on admin&&agent, under both active && passive mode

 This parameter is optional, if it is not set, it means that the communication is not encrypted, otherwise, the communication is encrypted based on the key given by the user